 same size have smaller logical sectors and can be mounted as Windows

 Can TOS boot HDDRIVER from a TOS/Windows compatible partition?

 Yes, provided the partition is not byte-swapped.
 TOS/Windows compatible media used with the IDE bus of a Falcon or ST have to be byte-swapped, i. e.
 TOS cannot boot from them.
 One can boot, though, from TOS/Windows compatible media used with the ACSI or SCSI bus, because no byte-swapping is required for these buses.

-Therefore in particular with UltraSatan or GigaFile HDDRIVER can booted from TOS/Windows compatible memory cards.
+Therefore in particular with UltraSatan or GigaFile HDDRIVER can be booted from TOS/Windows compatible memory cards.